wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/ms-graph-module.rst

 resource\\relationship
 ^^^^^^^^^^^^^^^^^^^^^^

-This section configures the types of content (`relationships`) to query for logs.
+This section configures the types of content (`relationships`) to obtain logs of.
 For the security resource, this includes the following relationships:

 - alerts: Legacy alert from supported Azure and Microsoft 365 Defender security providers.
 - alerts_v2: An enrichened version of alerts that contains additional information on suspicious activies and related collections of alerts.